 Designed to meet the NMC requirements for the preparation of a Specialist Practitioner Qualification, this course equips you with skills to care effectively for patients in their own homes or in community settings.
-Is this course for me?

 If you are an experienced, highly motivated nurse seeking to develop your career in one of the three specialist pathways listed below, undertaking this postgraduate qualification will prove to be extremely fulfilling.

 This modular based postgraduate course has been specifically designed to meet the NMC requirements for the preparation of Specialist Practitioners in Community Health Care Nursing.
 The three pathways include:

 This course gives you an understanding of the complexities of working within a community setting, giving an increased awareness of strategic influences on policy.
 With the changing demographics of patients being cared for in their own homes, this programme provides you with an underpinning knowledge to equip you with skills to care effectively for patients/clients in their own homes or community settings.